 Every April, Roswell Park Comprehensive Cancer Center works to raise awareness about cancer among minority populations by recognizing National Minority Cancer Awareness Week, celebrated this year April 8-14, 2019.

-Each year, more than 50,000 people die of colorectal cancer.
-The good news is that death rates are on a steady decline, and the American Cancer Society (ACS) projects that the 2020 death rate will be 50% lower than the 2000 rate.
+More than 50,000 people die of colorectal cancer each year — but the death rate is on a steady decline, and the American Cancer Society projects that the 2020 death rate will be 50% lower than the 2000 rate.

 “Am I pooping enough?
 Why is my poop green?”
 Seemingly silly questions like these are, in fact, important to understanding your body.
 The bowel movement chart below will help you decode your stool and discover helpful insights into your health.
 Keep in mind that everyone’s body is different and only a medical professional can evaluate your individual symptoms and observations.